 - MAKE THE MEATBALLS: combine all ingredients for the meatballs in a large bowl and mix well.
 Use a tablespoon to measure out meatballs.
 Wet hands to help create smooth balls and roll chicken mixture into meatballs.
 Continue to wet hands, if you feel the chicken sticking to your hands.
 Add chicken to the soup by gently dropping into the cooking soup.
 Do not stir or the meatballs will break apart.

-- SET THE INSTANT TO HIGH PRESSURE: Cancel the sautee setting using the cancel/keep warm button.
+- SET THE INSTANT POT TO HIGH PRESSURE: Cancel the sautee setting using the cancel/keep warm button.
 Set the Instant Pot to MANUAL PRESSURE and adjust pressure to HIGH.
 Secure lid on the pot and set to pressure for 15 minutes.
 Let the pot come to pressure.
 Once the cooker is finished, do a quick release and return the soup to the saute setting.

 - ADD EGGS: Slowly drizzle in beaten eggs in a circular motion throughout the pot and cook for 2 minutes or until eggs are set.
 Turn Instant Pot off.
 Serve with grated parmesan if desired.

 - MAKE THE SOUP BASE: Heat olive oil in a pot over medium heat Add celery, onions, and carrots.
 Saute for 5 minutes, until vegetables start to become soft.
 Add garlic, salt, thyme, and red pepper.
 Add in kale and stir to combine.
 Lower heat to low.
 Add vegetable stock and simmer covered for 15 minutes.